mkondracki/ML_project_1/README.md

 Using the path "\Data\train.csv", Python notebook assumed that the datasets train.csv and test.csv are placed in the "/Data" folder.

 Function.py\
-It's an adjunct script that includes all the auxiliary functions required for importing the data and processing them.
+It's an adjunct script that includes all the auxiliary functions required for cleaning the data and pre-processing them.
 Contains cross validation functionality as well as additional functions for determining best parameters.